HDR/RaspberryPi/README.md

 Warning: Rs3 Will most likely crash on launch, OSRS should work on a Raspberry Pi 3B

-Downloads the files you need and launchers to quickly launch RS3 Or OSRS from the desktop (Raspbian Full Only)
+Downloads the files and launchers to quickly launch RS3 Or OSRS from the desktop (Raspbian Full Only)

 ### Usage
 ```